atosti/java-testing/README.md

-# Java Unit Testing
+# Java unit testing
 This is a short repository which outlines basic guidelines for unit testing in Java.
-Additionally, it includes example files.
+Additionally, it includes example files, illustrating how to perform basic tests.
+This document aims to give you the flexibility to design tests in a manner best suited to you.
+Overall, remember that consistency is most important when selecting your own standards.

 ## Environment setup
 1. Add the JUnit library to your project in order for the JUnit imports to be found by your IDE.
     * In Eclipse: `Project > Properties > Java Build Path > Add Library > JUnit > Select JUnit 4 > Finish > Ok`
 2. Install the Mockito dependencies, so its imports can be found.
     * Follow this [guide](http://www.vogella.com/tutorials/Mockito/article.html#mockito_installation) for more information.

-## Testing Guidelines
-File structure
+3. File Structure of a project with tests
-* Create a separate source folder for all your tests which mirrors your project’s structure.
+   * Keep tests separate from the real source code.
+However, create the internal structure for your tests should mirror your project.

       `src/main/java/… - Contains your project`

       `src/test/java/… - Contains the tests for your project`

-* Although the source is kept separate, both the tests and the main code should reside in the same package.

-`package com.site.my; - Project’s package line`

-`package com.site.my; - Tests’ package line`
+   * Although the tests are in a separate folder, put them in the same **_package_** as your source.
+This gives your tests the permissions required to perform [reflection](https://docs.oracle.com/javase/tutorial/reflect/), allowing for testing of private methods (should you choose to do so).

+## Formatting guidelines
+### Breakdown of Test Files
+It can often become challenging to decide if/when to break a test class into smaller files focused on examining a single method.
+* One suggestion is to only do this if many tests exist who share common, lengthy setup parameters that could benefit from being in a separate file.

-## Naming convention of files
+### Naming convention of files
+Select a consistent naming convention
 * The typical naming convention for tests is pre-pending or post-pending `Test` to the name of the file being testing.
 This is up to you to decide, but the decision should be _**uniform**_, don't mix these two formats.

 `MyService.java - The service you wish to test`